Sam Lo

-Sam Lo (born Samantha Lo), also known by the moniker SKL0, is a Singaporean non-binary contemporary artist.
-In 2012, they were arrested for sticking messages on traffic signal buttons and spray painting a public road, dubbed the "Sticker Lady" and becoming a household name in Singapore.
+Sam Lo (born 1986), also known by the moniker SKL0, is a Singaporean contemporary artist known for their spray paint mural artworks and guerrilla-style art in public spaces.
+In 2012, they were arrested for sticking messages on traffic signal buttons and spray painting a public road, becoming a household name in Singapore after being dubbed the "Sticker Lady."
 Their arrest sparked a local debate over the state's definitions of art and vandalism.
+Lo has since come out as non-binary and trans.

 Personal life

 Lo was a former CHIJ Katong Convent student.
 Lo was dubbed the "Sticker Lady" for their pasting of stickers utilising Singlish phrases, such as Press Until Shiok and Anyhow Paste Kena Fine, at traffic-light junctions and public spaces.
 In 2012, Lo was arrested for spray painting the words "My Grandfather Road" on Maxwell Road and Robinson Road.
 Their arrest by the police for vandalism sparked an outcry over their work, prompting debates over whether it could be seen as a work of art or vandalism.
 They were later charged for mischief and sentenced to 240 hours of community service in 2013.